 Use very specific language to describe each cloud and circle or point to the differences and similarities.
 This should hopefully set up your students for success in the rest of the discussion.

 Finally, we make our clouds!
 Students get out their weather lapbooks and glue in the interactive flaps for the different types of clouds.
 Then, I hand out cotton balls and they get to work.
-Students manipulate the cotton balls by pulling, stretching, ripping, etc. to create a visual representation for each of the 4 types of clouds.
+Students manipulate the cotton balls by pulling, stretching, ripping, etc., to create a visual representation for each of the 4 types of clouds.
+Finally, they glue them down in their lapbooks and leave them open to dry.

 Once they are done, we don’t stop there!
 Students set their lapbooks out on their tables so that the class can go around and see everyone’s creations.
 To take this activity a step further, you could even ask students to compare and contrast their creations with a friend.